Last Updated: 13 February 2025

 1. Melitta Optima 100801 Coffee Maker With Glass Pourer

-Melitta Filter Coffee Maker with Glass Pourer, Hot Hold and Timer Function, Optima Timer, Black, 100801 We’ll begin with a slightly pricier option in the form of Melitta’s coffee maker with a glass pourer.
+We’ll begin with a slightly pricier option in the form of Melitta’s coffee maker with a glass pourer.

-If you’re after a good-looking gadget for your kitchen then look no further.
-This coffee maker is beautiful, with an air of quality and luxury surrounding it.
 It comes in a shiny piano black with matt stainless steel finish to the door, where you will find the filter itself.
 The jug, water container and coffee maker all sit well together, looking crisp, clean and fully integrated.
-Though it is perhaps slightly bulkier than other products, it still looks and feels compact.
+Though it is perhaps slightly bulkier than other products, it pulls it off with class and still feels compact.

 The digital display is simple to navigate and easy to use, and there is even an option to make the machine decalcify itself (handy if you live in a hard water area).
 The hot plate defaults to thirty minutes, though you can increase this to up to two hours.